 - Marrowstone Lighthouse: crossing Latitude 48.101 deg N after rounding one of the above marks

 - Point Hudson Finish: crossing Longitude 122.75 deg W between Latitude 48.113 and 48.116 deg N after round all marks listed above

 Scoring: All boats must record their times when passing the marks listed and email them to email@example.com.

-Finish order (time adjusted based on PHRF) will be posted for each boat that completes one or more of the listed course.
+Finish order (time adjusted based on PHRF and ORC) will be posted for each boat that completes one or more of the listed course.
 Boats that do the Salish 200 will be scored in either the Puget Sound 100 or San Juan 100 depending on which one they complete first.